johnno1962/Diamond/README.md

 You can then type `diamond path_to_script` and it creates a blank script, an Xcode framework project then builds and runs it.
 If you prefer editing in Xcode type `path_to_script -edit` to open the auto-created project.
 To get started there is a small example script `browse` in the project directory.
+The script "run_injector" installs and runs the [Injector](https://github.com/johnno1962/Injector) project for run-time modifcation of code in Xcode.

 To use dependencies the `CocoaPods` gem and it's `Rome` plugin need to be installed.